kparc/kcc/README.md

 * The course is driven entirely by densely annotated code, comments contain essential material.
 * New syntax is often introduced inline, some is self-explanatory, some relies on your intuition.
 * The narrative is linear, all chapters build on previous.
-* Skipping exercise will halt your progress.
+* Skipping exercises will halt your progress.

 This might feel a bit intense, but we hope the course is still lightweight enough to be completed in one session.